CarimA/RPG/events.md

   - Player sprite
   - Fish shadows in water
 - General
+  - Design new scenemanager/scenemachine stuff (and please rename...)
+    - instead of having scene classes, have a stage accepting components with properties (created from lua)
   - Rearrange the tileset
+    - put objects in their own tilesets with a set grid
+      - create _mask/_fringe tileset variants
     - Get rid of the shadowed trees
     - Leave a 4 tile gap between each section
   - Refactor STakeScreenshot into a plugin